halleyd2804/CodeBrew_25/README.md

 ## CropMatch

 CropMatch is a soil-analytics web application that helps both new and experienced farmers decide which crops to grow based on their soil’s nutritional profile.
-By narrowing the “what to produce?” question, CropMatch reduces wasted resources and maximizes yield potential.
+By narrowing the “what to produce?” question, CropMatch reduces wasted resources and maximizes yield potential. **Deployed site can be found [here](https://halleyd2804.github.io/CodeBrew_25/)**.

 ---